TidalWavesNode/TAO_wallets_gen/README.md

 Shows all created wallets

-backs up seed phrases to COLDWALLETNAME_WALLETBACKUPS file
+backs up seed phrases and wallet list to WALLETBACKUPS file